-Throughout all three streams, councils will be expected to contribute in-kind costs such as staff time, data and onsite support.
-Cash contributions are only required in the third stream, when retrofit works are implemented.
+Throughout the program, eligible councils will be expected to contribute in-kind costs such as staff time, data and onsite support.
+Cash contributions are only required in Stream 3, when retrofit works are implemented.
 Resources available through Stream 4 are available to all Victorian LGAs.

 What is the eligibility criteria for participating in the program?

-The aim of the grant program (Stream 1, 2 and 3) is to include councils in communities that are likely to have the most limited capacity to respond and adapt effectively to the challenges of climate change.
-Specifically, it focuses on regional councils with comparatively small populations, highest municipal expenses per head of population, and higher relative levels of social and economic disadvantage in the local community.
+The aim of the grant program (Stream 1, 2 and 3) is to include councils and communities that are likely to have the most limited capacity to respond and adapt to the challenges of climate change.
+It focuses on regional councils with comparatively small populations, high municipal expenses per head of population, and higher relative levels of social and economic disadvantage in the local community.